 Mocking is difficult to deal with anywhere, but the problem is even more apparent at work.
 Ridiculing a person’s appearance, behavior, way of talking or walking or sexual preference is an action that can damage your self-esteem, job performance and reputation.

 Spreading rumors about a person in order to paint him black and harm his reputation.
 You might want to find out if he is doing it on you alone or on others as well.

 Perform many appraisals and always being dissatisfied with work well done, threats of dismissal.
 Many workers eat a lot of this kind of intimidation from the higher-ups as they struggle to make their way in the business world.
 While some negative enforcement is a typical business practice, there is a line that bosses should never cross.
 You should never feel threatened in your place of work, whether physically, emotionally or financially.

 6 Physical violence

 In solitary cases this takes the form of locking someone up, pushing or hitting the victim.
-This behaviour or even the threat to do so, when clearly proven, will be the ground for dismissal of the person in question.
+This behavior or even the threat to do so, when clearly proven, will be the ground for the dismissal of the person in question.

 7 Sexual harassment

 Sexual violence in the workplace can be divided into three categories:

 - use of physical force to compel a person to engage in a sexual act against his or her will, whether or not the act is completed;